ninavdl/jetlagbot/README.md

 If the attacking team wins, they claim the subregion.

 After completion of the battle challenge, the subregion is locked, and no further battle challenge can be started for this subregion (irregardless of who won the battle challenge).

+### Missions

+Missions are longer lasting tasks to be done during the game that reward bonus points.
+They are usually related to specific properties of claimed subregions, i.e. "Claim 4 connecting subregions".
+There are easy, medium and hard challenges, which give a different number of points each.
+Each team always has one hard challenge and two easy or medium challenges on their hand.

 ### Powerups